Huzafi/ai-nativedevelopment/context/00_constitution/readme.md

 /sp.constitution Create a comprehensive constitution for "AI Native Software Development" Book.
-The sub-title of the book is "Colearning Agentic AI with Python and TypeScript – The AI & Spec Driven Way"
+The sub-title of the book is "Colearning Agentic AI with Python and TypeScript – The AI & Spec Driven Way."

 The book is geared towards teaching beginners how to program Modern Python, TypeScript, and Agentic AI in the new AI Driven Development (AIDD) era.